 The facility provided samples of staff training.
-The auditor requested random training files for investigator, facility administrator, and 10 other files for a total of 12 files that were reviewed.
+The auditor requested random training files for investigators, facility administrator, and 10 other files, that were reviewed.
 All files contained pre-service and annual in-service training.

-115.232 Volunteer and contractor training Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2-A Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities Sexually Abusive Behavior Prevention and Intervention Program Volunteer/Contractor Training Curriculum Statement of Fact 115.232 (a): LVCCC ensures all volunteers who have contact with residents are trained on their responsibilities under the agency and facility's sexual abuse and sexual harassment policies and procedures prior to their assignment and annually.
+115.232 Volunteer and contractor training Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2-A Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities STTC Policy 0504-1 PREA staffing and Facility Requirements Sexually Abusive Behavior Prevention and Intervention Program Volunteer/Contractor Training Curriculum Statement of Fact 115.232 (a): STTC ensures all volunteers who have contact with residents are trained on their responsibilities under the agency and facility's sexual abuse and sexual harassment policies and procedures prior to their assignment and annually.
 GEO policy 5.1.2-A, outline the requirements for PREA training for contractor and volunteer.
 This training includes their responsibilities under the agency's sexual abuse and sexual harassment prevention, detection, and response policies and procedures.
-There was no contractor that have received training in the last 12 months.
+The contractor is no longer providing services to the facility.
+There was a total of 1 contractor that have received training in the last 12 months.
 There are 0 volunteers that have received volunteer training in the last 12 months.
 The facility had contractor and volunteers.
 However, those services have been suspended during the pandemic.
 115.232 (b): Volunteers complete Sexually Abusive Behavior Prevention and Intervention Program and sign a PREA Basic Acknowledgement form acknowledging receipt and understanding of the training received.
-Specialized staff such as medical receive additional training specific to the medical training standard based on policy 5.1.2-A. The facility does not employ medical staff.
-115.232 (c): All volunteer, and contractor files from 2019 were reviewed and include background check and annual training acknowledgements.
-The facility presently does not have contracting or volunteer staff assigned to the facility.
+Specialized staff such as medical receive additional training specific to the medical training standard 115.232 (c): All volunteer, and contractor files from 2019 were reviewed and include background check and annual training acknowledgements.
 Compliance was determined by review of policy, training curriculum, training files and interviews with PREA compliance manager and facility administrator.